North Korea fires short-range projectiles, raising tensions amid stalled U.S. talks

 “The North wanted to deliver a message on security guarantees to Washington through the mouth of Putin, but the summit fell short of driving change in the U.S. attitude, leading the North to take stronger action today,” said Hong Min, a senior researcher of Korea Institute for National Unification.

-Trump raised the issue of North Korea during discussions with Putin on Friday.
+Trump raised the issue of North Korea during a telephone call with Putin on Friday.
 Sanders said Trump told Putin several times “the need and importance of Russia stepping up and continuing to put pressure on North Korea to denuclearize.”

 Kim vowed in April to refrain from further tests of nuclear weapons or ICBMs, but the North has conducted other weapons tests since then.